-I knew finding a backdrop for the photo booth was going to be a little tricky.
-After a Google search, I found that there are many Nightmare Before Christmas themed shower curtain’s on the market.
+Finding a backdrop for the photo booth would be a little tricky.
+After a Google search, I found many Nightmare Before Christmas-themed shower curtain’s on the market.
 I also found Nightmare Before Christmas fabric sold by Joann’s by the yard, but I wasn’t sure how much I would need.
 I decided to go with the shower curtain.

-I purchased a Nightmare Before Christmas Shower curtain online at Target.
+I purchased a Nightmare Before Christmas shower curtain online at Target.
 I used the shower curtain hooks to attach to my curtain rod.
-I purchased black table cloth and placed it on the floor.
+I purchased a black tablecloth and placed it on the floor.
 I bought a Santa Claus Jack Skellington (Walgreens) and put him in a wrapped cardboard box.
 I also added some other Christmas decorations to place in the backdrop.
 I also used fake snow sheets I purchased from Michaels to make it look like it snowed in Halloween Town.
 The photo booth came out great and hugely successful with the kids.

 We set up face painting in the corner of the room.
-The kids got to choose from Sally stiches, Jack’s face, pumpkin, Christmas tree or a black cat.
+The kids got to choose from Sally’s stitches, Jack’s face, a pumpkin, a Christmas tree, or a black cat.

 I also made Jack and Sally cake pops (recipe listed at the end of this post).
-I painted two baby formula cans one to look like Sally and the other Jack.
+I painted two baby formula cans, one to look like Sally and the other to look like Jack.
 I purchased Styrofoam balls to stick in the cans to hold the cake pops.
-I also purchased Jack, Sally and Zero cake toppers from Etsy.
-I used the Jack and Sally as part of the decoration for the cake pops.
+I also purchased Jack, Sally, and Zero cake toppers from Etsy.
+I used Jack and Sally as part of the decoration for the cake pops.

 I ordered a Jack and Sally cake.
 I used the zero cake topper to put on the cake.